 Sky TV customers can sign up for BT Sport.
 But how much they pay depends on if they take their broadband from Sky or BT.
 Contact your provider for more information.

 I'm a Virgin Media TV customer and want BT Sport

 I'm a TalkTalk TV customer and want BT Sport

-BT Sport is priced to £21.99 to TalkTalk TV customers.
-This includes all BT Sport channels in standard definition.
+BT Sport is available for all TalkTalk TV customers, including all BT Sport channels in standard definition.